 Require SSL option allows you to pick the SSL Mode you want.
 Here is an explanation of each mode:

 Users can interact with Red Hat Single Sign-On without SSL so long as they stick to private IP addresses like

 172.16.x.x.
 If you try to access Red Hat Single Sign-On without SSL from a non-private IP address you will get an error.

 - Red Hat Single Sign-On does not require SSL.
 This should really only be used in development when you are playing around with things and don’t want to bother configuring SSL on your server.

 - Red Hat Single Sign-On requires SSL for all IP addresses.

 Red Hat Single Sign-On will cache everything it can in memory within the limits of your JVM and/or the limits you’ve configured it for.
 If the Red Hat Single Sign-On database is modified by a third party (i.e. a DBA) outside the scope of the server’s REST APIs or Admin Console there’s a chance parts of the in-memory cache may be stale.
-You can clear the realm and user caches from the Admin Console by going to the
+You can clear the realm cache, user cache or cache of external public keys (Public keys of external clients or Identity providers, which Red Hat Single Sign-On usually uses to verify signatures of particular external entity) from the Admin Console by going to the

 Realm Settings left menu item and the